LLNL/FloatGuard/README.md

 outputted as `[code project directory name]_output.txt` file in the FloatGuard code repo directory.
 Also `result.csv` updates the running time statistics and the number of exceptions found.

+## References

+<a id="1">[1]</a>
+[Dolores Miao, Ignacio Laguna, Cindy Rubio-González, FloatGuard: Efficient Whole-Program Detection of Floating-Point Exceptions in AMD GPUs, To Appear In Proceedings of the 34th International Symposium on High-Performance Parallel and Distributed Computing (HPDC '25).](FloatGuard.bib)

 ## License